Human ResourcesCareer Opportunities & Resources

 Victim and Survivor Advocacy

-Community advocates provide some counseling services, resources, and assistance for persons who have experienced gender-based harassment and/or discrimination, particularly
+Community advocates provide some counseling services, resources, and assistance for persons who have experienced gender-based harassment and/or discrimination, particularly with relation to sexual and relationship violence.
+The following are local, regional, and national organizations committed to serve victims and survivors of sex or gender-based discrimination or harassment:

 Skagit Domestic Violence and Sexual Assault Services (SDVSAS)